khushaljethava/khushaljethava.github.io/_posts/2025-04-05-How-to-make-a-Reddit-bot-with-Python.md

 categories: [Python]
 tags: [python]
 image:
-  path: /commons/How to make a Reddit bot with Python.png
+  path: /commons/How to make a Reddit bot with Python.webp
   alt: How to make a Reddit bot with Python
 ---